griffinmilsap/neurotheatre_ezmsg/README.md

 ```
 .
 ├── .venv
-├── .python-version
 ├── README.md
-├── models
-├── main.py
+├── src
+    └── neurotheatre
+    └── test
 ├── pyproject.toml
 └── uv.lock
 ```

 # Project Description
 - .venv : This is the virtual environment where uv will install all the packages; Will be created automatically on the root of project when you initialize the project
-- models: This contains modules describing individual ezmsg unit implementations, that will be used for final call
+- src/neurotheatre: This contains modules describing individual ezmsg unit implementations, and collections to create ezmsg network
 - main: Main unit and call to the experiment. when `uv run` command is run, it calls this script

+# Running the project
+currently following commands are implemented
+- osc
+- toAudio
+To run a specific command, do `uv run <command>`

+# ENVIRONMENT NOTE
+The dependencies are meant to be working on python version 3.10/3.11, which is what is reflected on the pyproject file.
+Please do not change that